Pybounce/spiky_situation/README2.md

 - [ ] Run Dead screen
 - [ ] More stages! :D

+#### Delayed Events

+- Could use this to let the death happen and wait x seconds
+- OR could add event triggers to Animators and other stuff?

+#### New Trap

+- Spikes that rise x seconds after you step on them.
+- Could possibly use Triggers since they stay forever.
+- To reset, maybe have another component that can reset a triggerId after x seconds? maybe delayed event? who knows.

 #### Collectables

 - Components for MoveOnCollide and SoundOnCollide and FlashOnCollide